-In response, DMPED provided records to Appellant, including email exchanges related to the grants and the executed grant agreement for each grant.
-DMPED withheld certain records pursuant to the deliberative process privilege under D. C. Official Code 2-534(a)(4).
+In response, DMPED provided records to Appellant, but redacted or withheld certain records exempt from disclosure pursuant to the attorney-client privilege, as attorney work product, or pursuant to the deliberative process privilege under D. C. Official Code 2-534(a)(4).